ec-jrc/re3gistry/release-strategy/README.md

 ###  Re3gistry software:

-- **Major release**: September 2025, June 2026
+- **Major release**: September 2025, March 2026

 **Notes**:
-* The release will contain changes related to essential bug fixes.
+* The release will contain changes related to essential bug fixes and library updates.
 * This annual release may also include feature updates and new developments based on the collaborative work promoted by the 'Re³gistry Requirements Clarification Group', which includes Member States' experts willing to push for common and shared solutions.

 ## Release plan calendar